coloroco/FAME-Z/README.md

 [IVSHMSG]: https://github.com/coloroco/FAME-Z/blob/master/docs/images/IVSHMSG%20block.png "Figure 1"

-The final use case above is QEMU guest-to-guest communication over the "IVSHMSG doorbell/mailbox fabric".
+The final use case above is QEMU guest-to-guest communication over the "IVSHMSG doorbell/mailbox fabrique".
 OS-to-OS communication will involve a (new) guest kernel driver and other abstractions to hide the mechanics of IVSHMSG.
 This IVSHMSG shim can serve as the foundation for higher-level protocols.